Skip to content

 Data Processing

-The outputs of the Datarock Unique Segmentation model when applied over depth registered rows allow the area, percentage, count and polygon axis ratio of these segmented features to be calculated.
+The outputs of the Datarock Unique Segmentation model when applied over depth-registered rows allow the area, percentage, count and polygon axis ratio of these segmented features to be calculated.

 Below is an image illustrating the difference between a classification model and its potential outputs against an object detection, semantic segmentation (single-class) and instance segmentation (multi-class) model.